 This position is a term-limited position (1-year) contingent on funding.

 Essential Job Functions

-Collaborates with clerkship directors and coordinators to develop instructional objectives and assessment procedures.
+Collaborates with clerkship directors, clerkship coordinators and the Office of Curriculum to develop instructional objectives and assessment procedures.

 Ensures quality control of data compilation and analysis, results interpretation, and reporting.